brandonbryant12/ai-infra/litellm-deployment/docker-custom/README.md

 ## Security Notes

 - Master key is displayed during startup - save it securely
-- Store API keys as environment variables, not directly in models.yaml
+- Store API keys as environment variables in litellm.env, not directly
 - Use HTTPS for production deployments
-- The `.gitignore` should include `litellm_config.yaml` and `docker-compose.override.yml`
+- The `.gitignore` should include `litellm.env`, `litellm_config.yaml` and `docker-compose.override.yml`